 Seminar papers.
-Seminar readings will be assigned..
+Seminar readings are assigned per schedule.

 Assignment 1.
 Research and write a policy memo on a tribal policy problem of your choice.
 Start with a policy "arena" in which you have an interest (e.g., energy, or education), then narrow your topic to a particular policy problem (e.g., should the state of Washington immediately close the TransAlta coal plant in Centralia?)
 Your memo should provide an overview of the policy arena and specific problem, briefly identify participants or stakeholders, discuss arguments (both pro and con) about the policy, and identify likely impacts, including budgetary considerations.
+Incorporate Bardach's ideas about policy into your memo.
 As with other memos, it should be addressed to a specific decision-maker, begin with a summary, and be clear about its goal-which is usually to persuade.
 In most cases, policy memos provide a clear recommendation reader towards supporting, rejecting, or amending the policy.
-It is meant to provide quick, concise and clear information for decision- makers.
+It is meant to provide quick, concise and clear information for decision-makers.
 Three to five double-spaced pages.
-DUE.
+DUE April 9.